XRPLF/xrpl-dev-portal/content/concepts/tokens/fungible-tokens/index.md

 ---
 html: trust-lines-and-issuing.html
 parent: tokens.html
+seo:
-blurb: Learn about the properties and rationale of trust lines.
+    description: Learn about the properties and rationale of trust lines.
 labels:
   - Tokens
 ---